RajathRD/gpu-hierarchical-clustering/README.md

 2. Enable script permissions: `chmod +x compile.sh`
 3. Compile and generate binaries in `target` folder: `./compile.sh`
 4. To run any of the 4 binaries: `./target/<binary-name> N M`, where `N` is number of samples to generate and `M` is dimension of samples
-5. To run the experiments: `python run_experiments.py`
+5. To run the experiments: `./run_experiments.py folder_path`
+6. To get the outputs of finished experiments: `./collect_experiments_results.py folder_path`